Cienna97/Take-Notes-/public/README.md

 #  Usage

 This application will be for someone who is tired of taking notes with paper and pencil and would like to upgrade to a virtual notebook!
 This note book with allow you to take notes from your phone and save them so you'll always have them safe and on hand!
+Uses Express.js back end and will save and retrieve data from a JSON file.

 # Links

 Github:

 Live Application:

+Heroku:

 # Screenshot